Hnes-co/mobiServant/README.md

 Mobiservant is an mobile application made using Flutter.

 Mobiservant is made for assistance.
 App uses OCR -component to increase text size or read the text aloud.
-Mobiservant also serves address navigation with OCR and Maps -component.
+Mobiservant can also attempt to recognize street address from text and provide navigation help with OCR and Google Maps.

+Mobiservant has no language support and is in Finnish only.
-**You can try the app by downloading and installing the apk: [Mobiservant.apk](https://drive.google.com/file/d/1nm8tapEYahU6lFFqWWqukHeWGX6yQspY/view?usp=share_link)**
+**You can try the app on your Android device by downloading and installing the apk: [Mobiservant.apk](https://drive.google.com/file/d/1Ca8FZ0Rnq6NqKQCvlJ8mK2KnmYlYftY8/view?usp=sharing)**

 ## How to run project<a name = "use"></a>